-Infrastructure: Agricultural or rural residential areas historically had minimal infrastructure, served by wells, septic tanks and narrow roads.
-As additional housing is developed and population density increases, a need for water, sewer, fiber optic and road improvement arises.
+- Infrastructure: Agricultural or rural residential areas historically had minimal infrastructure, served by wells, septic tanks and narrow roads.
+As additional housing is developed and population density increases, a need for water, sewer, fiber optic and road improvement arises. - Zoning: Zoning and other ordinances (design guidelines, code enforcement, etc.) should be in place in advance to prevent the construction of neighborhoods that are unlikely to retain their value.
+This can also be used to prevent over-development which will cause vehicular gridlock.